gruhn/regex-utils/README.md

 # Rare Regex Utils

-Zero-dependency TypeScript library for rare regex utilities:
+Zero-dependency TypeScript library for regex utilities that go beyond string matching.
+These are surprisingly hard to come by in any programming language ecosystem.

 ## Install